 Rosemary Mustard Grilled Chicken

-The recipe can be adjusted to your taste and what you have on hand, and it will always turn out well.
-When I have lots of lemons sometimes I increase the lemon juice a little for a slightly more lemony tasting chicken.
-I’ve used dried rosemary or fresh rosemary and both are good.
-If you don’t have Spike Seasoning or celery seed, no worries; use some kind of all-purpose spice mixture or skip it entirely.
-If your family is lukewarm on Dijon, you could use regular mustard and it will still be good.
+This recipe can be adjusted to your taste and what you have on hand, and it will always turn out well.
+Sometimes I increase the lemon juice for a more lemony tasting chicken.
+I’ve used dried rosemary or fresh rosemary and both are good, although if you have it I love this recipe with Ground Rosemary (affiliate link) which mixes into the marinade well.
+If you don’t have Spike Seasoning or celery seed, no worries; use some other kind of all-purpose spice mixture or just skip it.
+If your family is lukewarm on Dijon, you could use regular mustard.
 No matter how you make this recipe, I bet you’re going to love it!

 What if you don’t have an outdoor grill?